Tiphannie/Thesis-incremental-trivy-scan-experiment/README.md

 ## Citation
-If you use this in academic work, please cite the associated bachelor thesis (HTW Berlin, 2025).
+If you use this in academic work, please cite the associated bachelor thesis "Efficient Integration of Dependency Vulnerability Scanning in DevOps Pipelines" submitted to HTW Berlin by Tiphannie Margret Byakuleka, 2025.